 - Simple ingredients – A short ingredients list is always nice to see.

 - Solid taste and mixability

-Nothing bad to say about this protein powder blend, I highly recommend it to any fellow Canadians.
+Nothing particularly bad to say about this protein powder blend, I highly recommend it to any fellow Canadians.

 Other Good Vegan Protein Powders for Canadians

 While this was arguably the best overall vegan powder made in Canada, I tried a few others as well, and many non-Canada made powders are also available to us online.
 Here are my top alternatives:

 - LeanFit Complete Green (75/100 overall) – LeanFit is a really well-balanced protein powder and even tastes a bit better than Canadian Protein’s Blend.
 It’s reasonably priced, and I can usually find it when I go to Costco.
 Here’s my complete LeanFit review if you’d like to read more about it.

 - PlantFusion – It’s a little more expensive to ship it to Canada, but PlantFusion can be found in online supplement stores, and is my #1 overall vegan protein.
 It tastes amazing, and is solid in every other area as well.
 You can see the full breakdown in my PlanFusion review.